 - Raise your hand and when the Chair recognizes you, say: “I want to propose a motion to [your idea here]”;

 - The Chair then asks, “Does anyone second this motion?”
 Anyone can then raise their hand and say their name to “second the motion” (meaning they support the discussion of this motion, even if they may not agree with the idea of the motion).

 - Then there is a discussion about this particular motion where anyone can voice their opinion.

 - At any point, someone can stop the discussion by saying “I’d like to call the question” (which means they’d like to vote right away).
 A vote then happens to see if people are ready to vote.
-If 50% +1 vote that they are ready, the vote for the motion takes place next.
+If 50% +1 vote (simple majority)that they are ready, the vote for the motion takes place next.

 - The Chair will ask people if anyone opposes the motion: If no one raises their voting card, then it is assumed that the vote passes unanimously, since no one opposes it.
 If even one person raises their voting card, a vote will take place.
-The Chair will ask students to raise their voting cards to vote on whether or not they support the motion:

-At this point, you can either vote for the motion, against the motion, or you can abstain (choose not to vote either way for or against the motion).
-If 50% + 1 vote yes, or 66% on occasion, the vote passes.
+- The Chair will ask students to raise their voting cards to vote on whether or not they support the motion at this point, you can either vote for the motion, against the motion, or you can abstain (choose not to vote either way for or against the motion).
+The simple majority will carry the motion.